 - Advisors was formed as a wholly owned Nevada Limited Liability Company on January 18, 2007 to manage related companies, Chanticleer Investors, LLC ("Investors LLC"), Chanticleer Investors II, LLC ("Investors II") and other investments owned by the Company (For additional information, see www.chanticleeradvisors.com.); - · Ventures was formed as a wholly owned Nevada Limited Liability Company on December 24, 2008 to provide business management and consulting services to its clients: - · CHL was formed as a wholly owned Limited Liability Company in Jersey on March 24, 2009 to own the Company's initial 50% interest in Hooters SA, GP, the general partner of the Hooters restaurant franchises in South Africa; - CHA was formed on September 30, 2011 in Australia as a wholly owned subsidiary to invest in Hooters restaurants in Australia; - CIP was formed as a wholly owned North Carolina limited liability company on September 20, 2011.
 CIP has not commenced business at December 31, 2011.
 CIP was formed to manage separate and customized investment accounts for investors.
-The Company plans to register CIP as a registered investment advisor with the state of North Carolina so that it can market openly to the public; - · DineOut was formed as a Private Limited Liability Company in England and Wales on October 29, 2009 to raise capital in Europe for Hooters South African stores (the Company owns approximately 89% of DineOut at December 31, 2011; - KPL was formed on August 30, 2011 in South Africa to manage the Hooters restaurants in South Africa.
-The Company owns 80% and local management owns 20% at December 31, 2011; - · DFLO was formed on August 16, 2011 in South Africa, is owned 90% by the Company and 10% by local investors at December 31, 2011 and owns the Hooters restaurant in Durban, South Africa; - · TPL was formed on August 18, 2011in South Africa, is owned 95% by the Company and 5% by local investors at December 31, 2011 and owns the Hooters restaurant in Johannesburg, South Africa;
+The Company plans to register CIP as a registered investment advisor with the state of North Carolina so that it can market openly to the public; - · DineOut was formed as a Private Limited Liability Company in England and Wales on October 29, 2009 to raise capital in Europe for Hooters South African stores (the Company owns approximately 89% of DineOut at December 31, 2011; - · KPL was formed on August 30, 2011 in South Africa to manage the Hooters restaurants in South Africa.
+The Company owns 80% and local management owns 20% at December 31, 2011; - C&S was formed in 2009 in South Africa, is owned 100% by the Company, and holds the Hooters of America ("HOA") franchise rights in South Africa; - · DFLO was formed on August 16, 2011 in South Africa, is owned 52% by the Company and 48% by outside investors at December 31, 2011 and owns the Hooters restaurant in Durban, South Africa;

-- · CPL was formed on August 29, 2011 in South Africa, is owned 100% by the Company at December 31, 2011 and owns the Hooters restaurant in Cape town, South Africa: - DLOG was formed on August 27, 2011 in South Africa, is owned 100% by the Company at December 31, 2011 and owns the Hooters restaurant in the Emperor's Palace in Johannesburg, South Africa; - CRK was formed on October 12, 2011 in Hungary, is owned 80% by the Company and 20% by a local investor at December 31, 2011 and is intended to own restaurants in Hungary and Poland; and - · AFS was formed as a Nevada Limited Liability Company on February 19, 2009 to provide unique financial services to the restaurant, real estate development, investment advisor/asset management and philanthropic organizations.
+- TPL was formed on August 18, 2011in South Africa, is owned 66% by the Company and 34% by outside investors at December 31, 2011 and owns the Hooters restaurant in Johannesburg, South Africa; - CPL was formed on August 29, 2011 in South Africa, is owned 60% by the Company and 40% by outside investors at December 31, 2011 and owns the Hooters restaurant in Cape town, South Africa; - DLOG was formed on August 27, 2011 in South Africa, is owned 100% by the Company at December 31, 2011 and owns the Hooters restaurant in the Emperor's Palace in Johannesburg, South Africa; - · CRK was formed on October 12, 2011 in Hungary, is owned 80% by the Company and 20% by a local investor at December 31, 2011 and is intended to own restaurants in Hungary and Poland; and - AFS was formed as a Nevada Limited Liability Company on February 19, 2009 to provide unique financial services to the restaurant, real estate development, investment advisor/asset management and philanthropic organizations.
 AFS's business operation was not activated and was discontinued in September 2011.